 Free trial or free tier | ❌ | ✔️ |

-It’s not all about just taking your data down — both DeleteMe and Optery throw in some extra goodies to boost your online security.
-Think of bonus tools and features that level up your privacy game.
+Think of these as bonus tools and features that level up your privacy game.
 But which one’s bringing the best surprises to the table?
 Let’s see who’s got the coolest perks.

-DeleteMe gives you the power to keep your personal details under wraps with its handy masking tools.
+DeleteMe fires back with a series of nifty masking tools.
 You can create alternate email addresses, phone numbers, and even disposable card numbers to use in place of your real info.
 These masked details still route to your main inbox or phone, so you don’t miss anything important — but they’re safe from prying eyes.
-The disposable card feature is “coming soon,” but once available, it’ll let you make online purchases without ever revealing your real credit card number.

 On top of that, DeleteMe's phone masking feature helps keep robocalls at bay by giving you a secondary number that’s still linked to your primary line.
 It's a clever way to maintain privacy without cutting off connections.
 Whether it’s emails, phone calls, or payment info, DeleteMe makes it easy to stay anonymous without missing a beat.